-Should I report to the MLRO?

-- Do I have knowledge or suspicion of criminal activity resulting in someone benefitting? - Am I aware of an activity so unusual or lacking in normal commercial rationale that it causes a suspicion of money laundering? - Do I know or suspect a person or persons of being involved in crime? - Do I think that the person(s) involved in the activity knew or suspected that the activity was criminal? - Can I explain my suspicions coherently?

-In making a report to the MLRO, consider whether you are aware of information as to who might have received the benefit of the criminal activity, or where the criminal property might be located, based on information obtained in the conduct of firm's business.
+Should I report to the MLRO? the MLRO, should I report •Do I have knowledge or suspicion of externally? criminal activity resulting in someone •Do I know, suspect or have benefitting? reasonable grounds to know or •Am I aware of an activity so unusual or suspect that another person is or lacking in normal commercial rationale was engaged in money that it causes a suspicion of money laundering; and laundering? •Did the information or other •Do I know or suspect a person or persons matter giving rise to the of being involved in crime? knowledge or suspicion come to •Do I think that the person(s) involved in me in an internal STR? the activity knew or suspected that the •Was the information scrutinised activity was criminal? in the course of reasonable •Can I explain my suspicions coherently? business practice? privileged •Does In making a report to the MLRO, consider whether circumstances exemption apply you are aware of information as to who might have (see section 7.4)? received the benefit of the criminal activity, or where the criminal property might be located, based on information obtained in the conduct of firm's business.